Heartworm Awareness Month

 A MESSAGE TO TAKE TO HEART

+It only takes a single bite from a mosquito for your pet to contract heartworm disease.
+Contrary to popular belief, heartworm season is also not limited to summer months only.
 While the risk of infection in dogs varies from one region of the country to another and even from one community to another, one fact remains: heartworm disease is a threat to unprotected dogs in every state.

 Unprotected dogs, foxes, coyotes, and wolves act as reservoirs, or sources, for the spread of this serious disease.